GaloisInc/daedalus/docs-src/source/tutorial/extended-ex-utils.rst

         def Length = BEUInt32
         def Crc = BEUInt32

-**Exercise 2:** There are a couple of places in the PNG specification where we have 1-bit *flags*, indicating whether some option is enabled or not.
+**Exercise:** There are a couple of places in the PNG specification where we have 1-bit *flags*, indicating whether some option is enabled or not.
 Write a parser ``FLAG`` that matches a byte that is ``0`` or ``1``.